tabithawas/yolov8_simple_cats/README.md

 This resulted in 3 times the number of training images, so the final numbers for the dataset were 138 training images, 13 validation images, and 6 test images.
 This was a split of 88% / 8% / 4%.

 ### Training
 The dataset was trained using yolov8.
-It trained with for 100 epochs and the imgsz paramater was set to 640.
-The **yolov8n.pt** model was used as the base pretrained model.
+It trained for 100 epochs and the imgsz parameter was set to 640.
+The **yolov8n.pt** model was used as the base pre-trained model.
 This model is automatically downloaded when the training is run.

 The training took just under 1 hour.

 ### Model
 The **simple_cats.pt** file is the model created during training.
 It was originally the **last.pt** file that resulted from the training.

 ### Existing Image Inference
 The **img_inference.py** file performs inference on existing images.
 It takes in a folder of images and saves the resulting images and their bounding boxes to another folder.

 The results are filtered for 70% confidence.